Satisfactory Academic Progress for††††††††††††††††††††††††††††††††† UPPS No. 07.07.01

 NOTE: Appeals submitted without documentation will be denied.

-04.04† Once a student is first notified (verbally or in writing) of his or her being ineligible for financial aid (financial aid suspension), the student has ten working days to submit an appeal.
-If a student is denied an appeal at any level (with the exception of a level 4 appeal) and wishes to appeal to the next level, the student must submit a written notice of appeal to the next level within ten working days after receiving an oral or written notice of the decision at the previous level.
+04.04† Once a student is first notified (verbally or in writing) of his or her being ineligible for financial aid (financial aid suspension), the student has until the appropriate deadline (as specified in Section 04.02) to submit an appeal.
+If a student is denied an appeal at any level (with the exception of a level 4 appeal) and wishes to appeal to the next level, the student must submit a written notice of appeal to the next level by the appropriate deadline (as specified in Section 04.02) after receiving an oral or written notice of the decision at the previous level.

-04.05† Graduate students on financial aid should refer to UPPS No. 07.07.02, Satisfactory Academic Progress for Graduate and Graduate Certificate Seeking Students on Financial Aid.
+04.05† Graduate students on financial aid should refer to UPPS No. 07.07.02, Satisfactory Academic Progress for Graduate and Post-Baccalaureate Teacher Certificate Seeking Students on Financial Aid.

 05.†††††† NOTIFICATION PROCEDURES